Careers for Autistic Adults

 Legal rights of autistic adults: To help in making Careers for Autistic Adults

-The ADA told that an employer needs to provide reasonable accommodations to an employee with any kind of disability unless they would endanger.
+The ADA states that an employer needs to provide reasonable accommodations to an employee with any kind of disability unless they would be endangered.
 The law also ensures publicly-funded housing opportunities for people with autism.
 (8)

 autistic people are eligible to receive Medicaid benefits (as per state law).
-Services may assist to pay for long-term healthcare costs, and other basic living needs as well. and there are some eligibility criteria for Social Security benefits, too.
+Services may assist in paying for long-term healthcare costs, and other basic living needs as well. and there are some eligibility criteria for Social Security benefits, too.

 Conclusion: